niklaslorenz/code-assist.nvim/README.md

   - [ ] opts for code-block types
 - [ ] Adjustable filter for messages
   - [ ] Move filtering into chat window
+- [ ] Add Conversation manager event for name change of current conversation
+  - [ ] Update window title accordingly
+- [ ] Conversation "Snippets":
+  - Unnamed and unstructured conversations
+  - Indexed by topics
+  - Searchable via vector_stores
+  - Link to each other
+  - Whenever a new snippet is created, the context is automatically updated with content from snippets with similar topics

+## BUGS

+- When renaming a convesation, last_conversation is not updated resulting in a new conversation being created when opened again after restart

 ## Setup